sveltejs/learn.svelte.dev/content/tutorial/02-advanced-svelte/02-transitions/08-key-blocks/README.md

 Key blocks destroy and recreate their contents when the value of an expression changes.
 This is useful if you want an element to play its transition whenever a value changes instead of only when the element enters or leaves the DOM.

-Here, for example, we'd like to play the `typewriter` transition from `transition.js` whenever the loading message changes.
+Here, for example, we'd like to play the `typewriter` transition from `transition.js` whenever the loading message, i.e. `i` changes.
 Wrap the `<p>` element in a key block:

 ```svelte
 /// file: App.svelte